 Error Establishing A Database Connection

-MAMP comes packaged with it’s own versions of MySQL & PHP which we need to give WP CLI access to.
+MAMP comes packaged with its own versions of MySQL & PHP, which we need to give WP CLI access to.
 Your default path to PHP is likely to be /usr/bin/php

 , or /usr/local/bin/php